 Proper Maintenance of a Rolex – Part II

-In part one of this article, day-to-day maintenance of a Rolex watch was discussed from the point of view of someone who many have never before owned a mechanical watch.
+In Proper Maintenance of a Rolex – Part I, the day-to-day maintenance of a Rolex watch was discussed from the point of view of someone who may have never owned a mechanical watch.
 In Part II, using this same perspective, the mid to longer term maintenance requirements of a Rolex watch will be examined.

 It’s a good idea (though not necessarily mandatory) to bring a Rolex in for a service checkup once per year.
 At this time, the watch can be pressure checked to make certain that nothing as compromised the water resistance rating for the watch.
 The watchmaker can also visually inspect the movement for any signs of corrosion, lubrication issues, and undue component wear.
 Finally, the watch can be placed on a timing machine which can test the accuracy of the movement, and verify that it’s still running within COSC Chronometer specifications.
 If the movement timing has fallen outside of COSC specifications, a simple timing regulation can be performed.
 If the watch has picked up any scratches or wear marks, this would also be a good time to have them buffed out.

 Many Rolex owners often wonder about sending a Rolex for service directly to Rolex for “factory service” or if an independent watch maker should be considered – there are pros and cons to both.
-Clearly a Rolex factory service is the “safest” way to go to ensure a Rolex is serviced properly – but this option is usually more expensive than using an independent watchmaker.
+Clearly a Rolex factory service is a great way to go to ensure a Rolex is serviced properly – but this option is usually more expensive than using an independent watchmaker.
 Another disincentive to sending a Rolex watch directly to Rolex for service is the fact that Rolex likes to replace parts (and charge the owner for doing so).
 When those parts are replaced, Rolex historically keeps the old parts – which is a huge problem for vintage watch owners.
 Imagine sending in a rare vintage double red Sea-Dweller for service to Rolex and getting the watch back with a new watch dial – the value of the watch would be decimated.
-As long as a Rolex Certified Watchmaker is used to service a Rolex, an owner can expect comparable service and quality to sending a watch directly to Rolex.
-Normally a Rolex Certified Watchmaker has the same tools and equipment used by Rolex to service a watch, as well as the same training to perform the service.
-But an independent Rolex Certified Watchmaker will generally take a more consultative approach with the owner – if parts need to be replaced, it will be discussed with the owner prior to taking action.
-Whether an independent service agent is chosen, or Rolex themselves is used, if Rolex owners will properly service and maintain their watches, they can expect not only a lifetime of reliable performance, but a lifetime for the next generation their watch is passed on to as well.
+Another thing to consider is that Rolex will only service a Rolex that has not ben customized and/or modified with non-Rolex parts.
+If you have a Rolex that has been customized and/or modified, an independent watchmaker is the only way to go.
+As long as a qualified watchmaker is used to service a Rolex, an owner can expect comparable service and quality to sending a watch directly to Rolex.
+Normally a watchmaker has the same or similar tools and equipment used by Rolex to service a watch.
+But an independent watchmaker will generally take a more consultative approach with the owner – if parts need to be replaced, it will be discussed with the owner prior to taking action.
+Whether an independent watchmaker is chosen, or Rolex themselves is used, if Rolex owners will properly service and maintain their watches, they can expect not only a lifetime of reliable performance, but a lifetime for the next generation their watch is passed on to as well.